georgie-png/Experimental_Media_Lab/README.md

 For this experimental_media_lab project, you will need to install the RGB Matrix Library on the Raspberry Pi.

-The way to do this is by:
+#The way to do this is by:

--First step make sure raspberry Pi's operating system is up to date by running the following commands in the terminal: `sudo apt update`  `sudo apt upgrade`
+-First step make sure Raspberry Pi's operating system is up to date by running the following commands in the Terminal or Command Prompt : `sudo apt update`  `sudo apt upgrade`
 - Second, use `git` to clone the `rpi-rgb-led-matrix` repository from GitHub: `git clone https://github.com/hzeller/rpi-rgb-led-matrix.git
-- Third Step is go into RGB Matrix library folder by `cd rpi-rgb-led-matrix`
+- Third Step is go into RGB Matrix library folder: `cd rpi-rgb-led-matrix`
 - Fourth step is once you in this folder we run the command `make build-python PYTHON=$(which python 3)'
 - Fifth step is install python onto this folder by running this code `sudo make install-python`
 - Then when in `rpi-rgb-led-matrix` folder run this command `cd bindings/python/samples`